jaomateus/float_arounnd/README.md

 ## Floaty
 ### Le Wagon first project  - Nov 2022

-Floaty is a, Airbnb clone developed during my Web Development Bootcap at Le Wagon Amsterdam.
+Floaty is an Airbnb clone developed during my Web Development Bootcap at Le Wagon Amsterdam.

 The first version of Floaty was developed with only Ruby on Rails, HTML, CSS e Bootstrap.
-The only Javascript function it was done with Stimulus.

-As a way to improve my skills and to experiment other technologies, Floaty has been improved.
-It's still an ongoing project.
+I am using Floaty as a test project to implemet the new technologies I am lwarning.
+It is and it will an ongoing project.

 List of improvements: